-The goal for this project is to develop a liquid seal that demonstrates the potential for methane emissions reduction of at least 95% of 1% of the total compressor mass flow compared to the typical leakage rate of state-of-the-art dry seal packing systems.
+The primary goal for this project is to develop a liquid seal that demonstrates the potential for methane emissions reduction of at least 95% of 1% of the total compressor mass flow compared to the typical leakage rate of state-of-the-art dry seal packing systems.
 The work proposes to design, build, assemble, and operate a liquid seal.
 This includes the design, development, and fabrication of all components related to the seal such as the hydraulic support system.
 Component level commissioning will be performed in a staged order.
 Both static and dynamic testing of the system will be performed.
+A secondary goal is to develop and validate a leakage model for existing reciprocating compressor packing leakage.

 Southwest Research Institute (SwRI), San Antonio, TX 78238